GodotVR/godot_openxr_vendors/README.md

 selecting `Android`
 - Tick the `Use Gradle Build` tickbox
 - Select `OpenXR` as the **XR Mode** under the **XR Features** section
-- Enable the loader you need to use
+- Enable the XR vendor you need to use
 - Scroll down to the bottom to see additional features for specific platforms.

 **Note:**
-**Do not** select multiple loaders in the same export template!
+**Do not** select multiple vendors in the same export template!
-You can instead create multiple export templates, one for each loader.
+You can instead create multiple export templates, one for each vendor.

 ## License